n1ghtw1re/ShrinkRay/README.md

 Optimize images and convert them to the modern WebP format with a neon cyberpunk flair, entirely within your web browser.
 ShrinkRay processes images locally, ensuring your privacy and security.

 # [Live Preview](https://n1ghtw1re.neocities.org/tools/shrinkray)
+## Known issue: The tool does not work in Firefox browsers at the moment.
+It should work fine on Chrome, Brave and Edge.

  ![ShrinkRay Demo](shrinkray_screenshot.png)